There are many great bench press programs if you are wondering how to increase your bench press.

-However, if you are trying to build mass, or look really cool, a strong barbell bench press is one of the absolute best ways to make this happen.
+Whether you are trying to build upper body muscle mass, or just look really cool at the gym, a strong barbell bench press is one of the absolute best ways to make this happen.

 My experience and knowledge about bench pressing comes from the fact that at 6’ 10” and having about a 7’ wingspan I was able to bench press a maximum of 365lbs earlier in my lifting career.

 For some this might not be too impressive, but while also playing college basketball at the time and clearly focusing on speed and basketball skill I thought this was a pretty impressive accomplishment!

 Two things which I learned during my crusade through bench press prominence is that there is not one single program which will get you to your goals but it is a combination of different methods, and also that building your bench press can also be a crucial part of any fat burning program since the movement itself works so many muscles!

 My bench press was built through a combination of numerous different methods, so I will outline those for you.

 The exact program I used is a little bit incoherent since I generally go more off of “feel” than an actual program.

 Anyone who I talk to about training knows that my method for building a body is far more reliant on understanding yourself, and understanding the effect that training should have; rather than just giving a person a certain amount of sets, reps, and exercises to do.

 Anybody can sell you a workout program, not everyone can teach you how to learn about yourself.